reynolkb/react-todo-app/README.md

 This is a Todo App.

 You can enter your todo items and mark them as complete.
-You can also filter by complted or uncompleted.
+You can also filter by completed or uncompleted.

 You can save your todo items off to local storage.